hanyuki23/SoP/README.md

 If you want to train multiple objectives (variables or time steps) in combination:

 ```
-tunmodel=1 # Open SoP
+tunmodel=1 # Using SoP for calibration
-cfintune=1 # Open variable-wise SoP
+cfintune=1 # Using variable-wise SoP
-cseg_len=3 # Three variables are optimized together as a group, We refer to each such group of variables as an optimized Plug.
+cseg_len=3 # Three variables are optimized together as a group, We refer to each such group of variables as an optimized Plug
 ```

 Specifically, for a prediction target $Y \in \mathbb{R}^{N \times S}$: If $n$ variables along the $N$ dimension form an optimized plug to predict $Y_{\text{plug}}$ $\in \mathbb{R}^{n \times S}$ , SoP creates the plug counts as $M = \frac{N}{n}$.